Cameron Maybin: Detroit Tigers

-Maybin was called up to the Tigers on August 17, 2007, and made his Major League debut that day, going 0-for-4.
+Maybin was called up to the Tigers on August 17, 2007 and made his Major League debut that day, going 0-for-4.
 He was the youngest player in the American League (20 years old).
 In his second game, August 18, 2007, Maybin picked up his first career hit, (a single), and first career home run, both off of Roger Clemens.
 During his next plate appearance, he was hit by a Clemens fastball.
-Thus, Maybin received his first Major League hit, home run and hit-by-pitch in the same game.
+Thus, Maybin received his first MLB hit, home run, and hit-by-pitch in the same game.
+Maybin became the first player to hit a home run off a pitcher who won a Cy Young Award before he was born.

 Florida Marlins

 On December 5, 2007, the Tigers traded Maybin, Andrew Miller, Mike Rabelo, Dallas Trahern, Eulogio De La Cruz, and Burke Badenhop to the Florida Marlins for Dontrelle Willis and Miguel Cabrera.

-On September 16, 2008, Maybin was called up to the Florida Marlins.
+The Marlins called up Maybin on September 16, 2008.
 He went 16 for 32 (.500 average) with 4 stolen bases in 8 Major League games.
-On September 28, 2008, playing in center field, he caught the final out in the final game played at Shea Stadium – a fly ball from New York Mets right fielder Ryan Church.
-In 2009, Maybin was the starting center fielder for the Florida Marlins when they faced the Washington Nationals on Opening Day.
+On September 28, playing in center field, he caught the final out in the final game played at Shea Stadium, a fly ball from New York Mets right fielder Ryan Church.
+In 2009, Maybin was the starting center fielder for Florida when they faced the Washington Nationals on Opening Day.
 Maybin was sent down to the AAA New Orleans Zephyrs on May 10 after a poor start to the 2009 season, hitting .202 in 22 starts.
 Maybin was called back up to the Marlins on August 31 after hitting .319 in Triple-A and finished out the season with the big league club.

 Maybin began the 2010 season as the Marlins starting center fielder, but was sent to Triple-A New Orleans on June 17 after hitting .225 with the club.
 He hit .340 in the minors and rejoined the Marlins on August 24.
-In his final season with the Marlins, Maybin finished the year hitting .234 with 9 stolen bases over 82 total games.
+In his final season with the Marlins, Maybin finished the year hitting .234 with 9 stolen bases over 82 games.